stefanspringer1/SwiftXML/README.md

 In the code of this transformation you see an `XElement` being initialized at some point.
 The `SwiftXML` package uses names not starting with `XML`, but names starting with just `X` instead.
 Names starting with `XML` belong to the `FoundationXML` implementation which is part of the Swift toolchain but which is not used here.

 Note that the order of the rules in a transformation is significant.
-The rules are applied again and again in their order until none of them has found a corresponding item.
+In the given order, each rule is applied as long as an accordings item has been found, and the whole collection of rules is applied again and again until none of the rules has found an item.

 After applying this transformation, the document can be then written to a file: